-Meg is from Chicago, Illinois, and is about to complete an MS in Environmental Science with a concentration in Sustainability from the University of Dayton in Ohio.
-Previously, Meg graduated from UD with a BS in Environmental Biology and a minor in Sustainability.
-During the past two years, Meg worked part-time as a Sustainability Specialist for the City of Dayton, Ohio where she led the initiative to procure energy for all Dayton residents from 100% renewable resources.
-In addition, she was the Co-Author of Dayton's first sustainability plan and is currently aiding in a community-driven project to get 13MW of solar on an EPA superfund site in Dayton.
+Meg was originally from Chicago, Illinois and earned a MS in Environmental Science with a concentration in Sustainability from the University of Dayton in Ohio.
+She previously completed a BS in Environmental Biology and minor in Sustainability from UD.
+Meg worked part-time as a Sustainability Specialist for the City of Dayton, Ohio where she led the initiative to procure energy for all Dayton residents from 100% renewable resources.
+In addition, she was the Co-Author of Dayton's first sustainability plan.
+At the start of her fellowship, she was aiding in a community-driven project to get 13MW of solar on an EPA superfund site in Dayton.
 Her graduate assistantship for the Sustainability Institute at UD focused on conducting a city-wide resilience assessment.
-In her free time, she trains service dogs for disabled children, paddleboards and hikes with her dog.
-This summer, Meg is working with the Oyster River Cooperative School District (ORSCD) to write the sustainability management plan for the district.
-She is most excited to learn about how the school district has prioritized sustainability both in practice and education and to work with her mentor.